CanCanLogo/Brilliant_RL_football/README.md

-**Use deep reinforcement learning to develop a behavior control method for a single soccer robot;**
+**1.Use deep reinforcement learning to develop a behavior control method for a single soccer robot;**

 DDPG-Based Soccer Robot Competition: Tactical Learning in Multi-Agent Duel​